 - Students will be provided with experiences in both the school and communities

-The partnership will allow access to each other’s schools, and their communities, with the specific details of the partnership being set within each partnership, with a clear focus on students and teachers visiting their partner schools as well as developing ongoing communication through the use of technology and the like.
-Each partnerships will have the freedom to determine what age level and teacher/s become involved.
+The partnership will allow access to each other’s schools, and their communities, with the specific details of the partnership being negotiated within each partnership.
+A clear focus of this initiative is on students and teachers visiting their partner schools as well as developing ongoing communication through the use of technology and the like.
+Each partnership will have the freedom to determine what age level and teacher/s become involved.
 For example: a rural school may choose a selection of year 5 students and teachers who will partner with a metropolitan/major regional centre and visit them for a week or so, with the metropolitan/major regional school returning the visit on a similar basis.
 The schools may also develop links through technology to further enhance the partnership learning.
 It is hoped that the visit experiences will occur more then once within the partnership and continue throughout the year.

 A small number of rural education communities have been supported to develop a partnership with a metropolitan/regional education community.
 Beginning in 2015/2016, the initial pilot project supported a number of potential partnerships to establish themselves.
 These included partnerships between: